Alex313031/promethium/docs/keyboard-shortcuts.md

-# Available keyboard shortcuts in Wexond
+# Available keyboard shortcuts in Promethium

 ## Windows and Linux